canonn-science/EDDCanonn/README.md

 EDDCanonn sends Codex Discovery and Scan Organic entries to the Canonn database.

 ## How do I install EDDCanonn?
-To install EDDCanonn copy the following two files
+To install EDDCanonn copy the following file
 - EDDCanonn.dll
-- Newtonsoft.Json.dll

 to the _%localappdata%\EDDiscovery\DLL_ folder.